pkholland/mutantspider/examples/file_system/README.md

 of a web page.

-Mutantspider contains two additional file system services of its own, also aimed at reducing this difference.
-The basic idea for all of these is that code that can live with certain restrictions and/or compromises can otherwise get POSIX-based file io operations to work.
+Mutantspider contains two additional file system services of its own, also aimed at reducing these differences.
+The basic idea for all of these is that code that can live with certain restrictions and/or compromises can otherwise get POSIX-based file i/o operations to work.

 <b>Mutantspider's two file systems</b>